-HSI provides advisory services for the Wealth Track Program exclusively through an interactive website.
-HSI collects information about the client's financial circumstances, goals, time horizon and objectives through its automated interactive platform (whose digital interface is available through an independent third party Marstone, Inc.) to offer an appropriate investment plan for the client's needs.
-No investment advice is provided directly from the Portfolio Manager to clients and clients will be reminded that they should update their information on HSI's automated platform if their financial condition changes so that they may review alternative investment advice via the platform.
+HSI provides advisory services for the Program exclusively through an interactive website.
+HSI collects information about the client's financial circumstances, goals, time horizon and objectives through its automated interactive platform (whose digital interface is available through an independent third party Marstone Inc.) to offer an appropriate investment plan for the client's needs.
+HSI does not provide investment advice directly to clients and clients will be reminded that they should update their information on HSI's automated platform if their financial condition changes so that they may review alternative investment advice via the platform.
 HSI relies upon the accuracy of the information entered by the client when proposing an investment plan.
 The recommended plan may not be suitable if the client has provided incorrect information or the information is out-of-date.
 Information regarding a client's portfolio holdings, performance, and tracking to goal will be available to clients through HSI's interactive website.